Startr/WEB-Sage.Education-docs/docs/getting-started/env-configuration.md

 ## App/Backend

-The following environment variables are used by `backend/config.py` to provide Open WebUI startup configuration.
-Please note that some variables may have different default values depending on whether you're running Open WebUI directly or via Docker.
+The following environment variables are used by `backend/config.py` to provide Sage WebUI startup configuration.
+Please note that some variables may have different default values depending on whether you're running Sage WebUI directly or via Docker.
 For more information on logging environment variables, see our [logging documentation](https://docs.openwebui.com/getting-started/advanced-topics/logging)).

 ### General